btroy94402/bullpen/README.md

 		The later takes x & y pixel coordinates and generates a corresponding complex number using numpy.complex().
 The script will iterate over a range of 1000 (step 1) and the final output is an image of the mandelbrot fractal both displayed and saved to the current directory ("mandelbrot.png").

+	5) opencv_videostream.py
+		Simple use of the python cv2 modele to stream your webcam.
+Video is imported as RGB numpy array and displayed realtime in a while loop.
+Image feed can be converted to grayscale (see comments).
+Press q to close the loop and the video stream.